 You’re probably familiar with creating outlines, but have you ever taken your notes in this manner?
 Outlining is a definitive way to keep your notes organized and flowing consistently.
 Simply start out with the main point (maybe the chapter or section title?) and then work downward by creating smaller subheadings with different learnings and points throughout your lesson.

 4. Or, try mind mapping if you’re a visual learner.

 If you’re stronger at visual learning, the previous two methods might not be the best option for you.
-Instead, try mind mapping — a diagram that uses a main point and visually shows how it relates to a whole concept.
-Start by writing a main point (or multiple main points) in a large circle on your page.
-Then as the lecture goes on, use lines to branch out the circle into smaller circles with keywords, definitions, or other information that pertains to the point it’s connected to.
+Instead, try mind mapping — a diagram that uses the main point and visually shows how it relates to a whole concept.
+Start by writing the main point (or multiple main points) in a large circle on your page.
+Then as the lecture goes on, use lines to branch out the circle into smaller circles with keywords, definitions, or other information that supports the main point.
 Learn more here.

 5. Label, label, label.

 Of course, you always want to label each page with the date and the chapter.
 Imagine trying to study when you don’t even know where to look in your notebook!
 That’s stressful, for sure.
 We recommend even more labeling, though.
 In addition to the chapter, make sure you label each section of the chapter.
 It also helps if you jot down your textbook’s page numbers for each chapter and section, in case you need to quickly reference your textbook while studying your notes.

 6. Use an app.